falcosecurity/libs/test/vm/README.md

 ### CMake Targets

 These test suites integrate with the broader project's CMake setup.
 However, in a way they are completely separate.
-For example, the primary driver-sanity build output folder resides in the libs src directory under `libs/test/driver-sanity/kernel_compat/build` in order to take advantage of caching even if the `libs/build` folder is re-created.
+For example, the primary vm build output folder resides in the libs src directory under `libs/test/vm/build` in order to take advantage of caching even if the `libs/build` folder is re-created.
 In addition, all `scap-open` and `kmod` or `bpf` driver builds are done from scratch in containers - not using the `libs/build` dir.

 More information around each step is provided in later sections of this document.